NigelXie16/NigelXie16/README.md

 ### I'm Nigel, a CS and Studio Art major at Bard College, super enthuthastic in interaction design.

-### Here's a link to my Linktree which includes my socials and more.
+### Here's a link to my Linktree which includes my socials and more:
 [Nigel's Linktree](https://linktr.ee/nigelxie16)

 <!--